Anna Ebaju Adeke

-Background and education
+Early life and education

-Adeke attended Our Lady of Good Counsel Gayaza for her O' Level and later St Marys SS Kitende for her A' Level.
+Adeke was born on 27 November 1991.
+She attended Our Lady of Good Counsel Gayaza for her O' Level and later St Marys SS Kitende for her A' Level.
 She has a Bachelor of Laws degree from Makerere University and a Postgraduate Diploma in Legal Practice from Law Development Center.
 On 17 May 2021, Adeke graduated with a Master of Laws degree from Makerere University, on the same day she was sworn in as a member of Uganda's 11th Parliament (2021–2026).